Breadcrumb

 - Who can help?

-- What are the relevant policies and procedures?
+- What are relevant policies and procedures?

 1. What are Research Records?

-- Are there reasonable plans for retention, retrieval and storage of the data?
+- Are there reasonable plans for retention, retrieval, and storage of the data?

 3. What am I responsible for?

-- How data will be formatted and described for reuse and interpretation
+- How data will be formatted and described for reuse and interpretation.

 4. Who can help?

 UI researchers can seek assistance in developing data management plans from various sources.
-Research Data Services, with the University of Iowa Libraries, provides assistance with developing data management plans for grant proposals, preserving and sharing research data through Iowa Research Online, and resources and workshops on managing data during research.
+Research Data Services, part of University of Iowa Libraries, assists with:

-5. What are the relevant policies and procedures?
+5. What are relevant policies and procedures?

-University of Iowa Policy, Procedures, and Resources:
+University of Iowa policies, procedures, and resources include:

 - Guide for Human Subjects Research at the University of Iowa

-- UI Information Technology Services – Research Services
+- UI Information Technology Services Research Services

 - UI Libraries - Research Data Services